robinrendle/robinrendle.com/_posts/2014-11-23-welcome-to-the-club.md

 title: Welcome to the club
 date: 2014-11-23 06:39:00 -08:00
 tags:
   - libraries
   - reading
-- featured
 extract: Make a note of your favourite writers.
 Now, read their first names aloud.
 update:
 city: Plymouth
 country: UK
 ---